Brent slips toward $80/bbl ahead of OPEC+ meeting

 PHOTO

-SINGAPORE: Oil prices slipped on Monday, with Brent falling toward $80 a barrel, as investors awaited the OPEC+ meeting later this week for an agreement to curb supplies into 2024.
+LONDON - Oil prices slipped on Monday, with Brent falling toward $80 a barrel, as investors waited for an OPEC+ meeting later this week for an agreement expected to curb supplies into 2024.

-Prices tumbled in the middle of last week after the Organization of the Petroleum Exporting Countries and their allies, including Russia, known as OPEC+, postponed a ministerial meeting to Nov.
+However, prices had tumbled in the middle of the week after the Organization of the Petroleum Exporting Countries and their allies, including Russia, postponed a ministerial meeting to Nov.
 30 to iron out differences on production targets for African producers.

 Since then, the group has moved closer to a compromise, four OPEC+ sources told Reuters on Friday.